Li Yuanchao: Jiangsu

-In 2001, Li was elevated to Deputy Party Secretary of Jiangsu province and concurrently party chief of the provincial capital Nanjing.
+In 2001, Li was elevated to Deputy Party Secretary of Jiangsu province and concurrently party secretary of the provincial capital Nanjing.
 In October 2001, a mere month after he took office, Li garnered attention by firing several municipal officials accused of sexually harassing female hotel employees.

 At the 16th Party Congress held in 2002, Li failed to secure a seat to the Central Committee and was elected only an alternate member.
 However, at the time of the election, Li had already been agreed upon by senior party leaders to serve in the top post in Jiangsu, causing an awkward and rare situation where Li would serve as a party chief of a major province without holding a full seat on the Central Committee.

-Li served as the CCP Provincial Committee Secretary for Jiangsu between 2002 and 2007.
+Li served as the Party Secretary of Jiangsu between 2002 and 2007.
 During his tenure in Jiangsu, Li assessed local officials in terms of performance measured by social and environmental factors, as opposed to purely economic ones.
 In response to the corruption case of Xu Guojian, the head of the provincial Organization Department, Li said, "Jiangsu is beginning the biggest anti-corruption drive since the founding of the People's Republic."